refaktor/rye-website/content/meet_rye/specifics/opwords.md

 ## Second argument from the left

-In practice it shows it's sometimes very beneficial if you can take second argument from the left, not the first one.
-Be it that the value that is coming down the pipe is the second argument, or you want to change the order of arguments to get the desired effect.
-Or with generic functions, more on that later, they dispatch on the _kind_ of first argument, and sometimes active value is second argument.
+In practice, sometimes it's very beneficial if you can take second argument from the left, not the first one.
+For example, the value that is coming down the pipe is the second argument, or you want to change the order of arguments to get the desired effect.
+Or with generic functions (more on that later), they dispatch on the _kind_ of first argument, and sometimes the active value is the second argument.

-So if an op or pipe-word ends with a **star** "*" at the end it takes the second argument from the left, not the first.
+So if an op or pipe-word ends with a **star** "*" at the end, it takes the second argument from the left, not the first.

 ```clojure
 ; let's say that the word to replace comes down the pipe, not input string